 This playlist of official videos features many of Billy Idol's hits with EMI from the 80s and 90s.
-You'll also four links under the video to other pages containing extra info, pics and free soundcloud mixes to play and download.

 It wasn't until the I bought the 1988 compilation album Idol Songs: 11 of the Best that I really started to become pay attention to Billy Idol's songs.
 Before this, I'd heard him belting out tracks such as "Rebel Yell" and "White Wedding" on the tinny radio at work, but never bought any of his singles or albums.

 By now he had brought his snarling voice into the mainstream, but his sound still had plenty of energy and attitude.

 The blonde-haired, English rock star had started in the music industry 12 years before I really discovered him, and he was originally part of the punk band Generation X which formed in November 1976 - the band included the Sigue Sigue Sputnik bassist Tony James.
 After releasing a third and final album, Kiss Me Deadly, in 1981, the band members went their separate ways with Idol pursuing a solo career.

 Idol released his first EP, "Don't Stop", on 24th October 1981 which was commercially unsuccessful, as was his first debut self-titled debut solo album in 1982, and included the single "White Wedding", which was initially not a hit.